Yuxiang-Huang/Astro-Party/README.md

     *  (09-24-2022): Today I made another powerUp called the proximity mine.
 Also, I worked on the effect of suicide on the score system.

-    *  (09-25-2022): Today I reworked the Starting Power Up system so I can duplicate a screen easily for each player.
+    *  (09-26-2022): Today I reworked the Starting Power Up system so I can duplicate a screen easily for each player.
 Also, I started to make my own background pictures.
+    *  (09-27-2022): Today I added map 4 to the game, which will spawn deadly laser beams of a pentagon randomly.